-HFCs are the fastest growing greenhouse gases in much of the world, increasing at a rate of 10-15% per year.3 They are factory-made gases that were once thought necessary to replace ozone-depleting substances, but today are no longer needed in most sectors, including air conditioning, refrigeration, and foam insulation.
-In November 2015, the Parties to the Montreal Protocol, recognizing the threat posed by the growth of HFCs, agreed on the Dubai Pathway on Hydrofluorocarbons to "work within the Montreal Protocol to an HFC amendment in 2016."
-Ninety-five countries have submitted formal proposals to amend the Montreal Protocol to phase down HFCs, including a coalition of island States, India, the EU, the US, Canada, and Mexico, and the 54 members of the Africa Group.
+HFCs are the fastest growing greenhouse gases in much of the world, increasing at a rate of 10-15% per year.6 They are factory-made gases that were once necessary to replace ozone-depleting substances, but today are no longer needed in most sectors, including air conditioning, refrigeration, and foam insulation.
+At least 95 countries have indicated their support for proposals to amend the Montreal Protocol to phase down HFCs, as submitted by a coalition of island States (Federated States of Micronesia, Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands), India, the E.U., the U.S., Canada, and Mexico, and the 54 members of the Africa Group.

-A fast phaseout of high-GWP HFCs under the Montreal Protocol by 2020 would prevent up to 200 billion tonnes (Gt) of CO2-equivalent (CO2-eq) emissions by 2050,5 and avoid up to 0.5°C warming by 2100,6 using a treaty that requires developed countries to act first, provides implementation assistance to developing countries,7 and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
-In addition, an HFC phasedown under the Montreal Protocol would, as it has always been the case in the past, catalyze significant energy efficiency gains in air conditioning and refrigeration systems, in the range of 30 to 60%, and significantly reduce CO2 emissions.8 In the room air conditioning sector alone, improving energy efficiency could provide additional climate mitigation of nearly 100 Gt CO2-eq by 2050, and save an amount of electricity equivalent to up to 2,500 medium-sized power plants.9
+A fast phase down of HFCs under the Montreal Protocol by 2020 would prevent 100 to 200 billion tonnes (Gt) of CO2-equivalent (CO2-eq) emissions by 2050,7 and avoid up to 0.5°C warming by 2100,8 using a treaty that requires developed countries to act first, provides implementation assistance to developing countries,9 and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
+In addition, an HFC phasedown under the Montreal Protocol would, as has always been the case in the past, catalyze significant energy efficiency gains in air conditioning and refrigeration systems, in the range of 30 to 60%, and significantly reduce CO2 emissions.10 In the room air conditioning sector alone, improving energy efficiency 30% could provide additional climate mitigation of nearly 100 Gt CO2-eq by 2050,11 and save an amount of electricity equivalent to up to 2,500 medium-sized power plants.12 Further incentives would help ensure that all of the energy efficiency gains are captured as quickly as possible.

-An amendment to phase down HFCs under the Montreal Protocol in 2016 will provide a level playing field for producers and consumers in lieu of a patchwork of regional and national regulations.
-The agreement to work to amend the Montreal Protocol in 2016 also builds momentum for a successful climate agreement under the UNFCCC in December 2015 to go into effect in 2020.
+An amendment to phase down HFCs under the Montreal Protocol in 2016 will provide a level playing field for producers and consumers in lieu of a growing patchwork of regional and national regulations.
+Meanwhile, governments and leading companies in the E.U., Japan, U.S., and elsewhere are already taking action to phasedown HFCs.

-2. HFC are used primarily as refrigerants and to make insulating foams
+2. HFCs are used primarily as refrigerants and to make insulating foams

-HFCs are a group of factory made chemicals primarily produced for use in refrigeration, air-conditioning, insulating foams, and aerosol propellants, with minor uses as solvents and for fire protection.
+HFCs are factory-made chemicals primarily produced for use in refrigeration, air conditioning, insulating foams, and aerosol propellants, with minor uses as solvents and for fire protection.
 HFCs were developed in order to replace chlorofluorocarbons (CFCs) that have already been phased out and hydrochlorofluorocarbons (HCFCs) that are currently being phased out under the Montreal Protocol in order to put the stratospheric ozone layer on a path to recovery.
-HFCs are now being used as substitutes for HCFCs.
 HFCs are very powerful greenhouse gases, trapping thousands of times more heat in the atmosphere per unit of mass than CO2.
-HFC-134a is the most abundant and fastest growing HFC; it has an atmospheric lifetime of 13.4 years and a GWP of 1,300.
-According to new research by NASA, HFCs are also weak ozone-depleting substances and cutting them would reduce the HFC impacts on the stratosphere, lessen the temperature and circulation responses and resulting ozone depletion.
+HFC-134a is the most abundant and fastest growing HFC; it has an atmospheric lifetime of 13.4 years and a global warming potential (GWP) of 1,300.
+A recent study found that annual emissions of HFC-134a in 1995 were 0.023 Gt CO2-eq, but increased nearly tenfold to 0.22 Gt CO2-eq in 2010.